Selling your home

 Now that you are selling the property, the fact that you had a lodger should make no difference to the normal rules for selling a main home (see above), so long as you were physically living at the property while you had a lodger and you were not operating a trade.
 If you were running a business, such as a ‘bed and breakfast’ business from your home, you should take professional advice before you sell the property.

-In other cases, then the legislation allows for ‘letting relief’ (see the question below) if part of the home is used as your only or main residence and another part is let out as residential accommodation.
+In other cases, the legislation allows for ‘letting relief’ (see below) if part of the home is used as your only or main residence and another part is let out as residential accommodation.

 HMRC acknowledge that “the domestic arrangements of individuals are endlessly variable”.
 Accordingly, sometimes it may be unclear which rules apply.
 However, sometimes you may conclude that no CGT is payable for any arguable scenario.

 The impact of letting out part of your home can be summarised by the following flowchart:

 - HMRC draw a distinction between, for example, a private individual taking a lodger into their home and someone who is running a lodging house as a business.
 If you have more than one lodger, HMRC may consider this a sign that you are operating a trade.
 You should seek advice if you are unsure, though note that letting relief may apply in any case.